What Is an Equipment Lease Agreement?

 Small businesses can get equipment leases from many sources:

 Equipment Dealers and Distributors.
 Equipment sellers often offer leasing programs, so you can go direct to the source for the equipment.

 Leasing Companies.
 Specialized leasing companies purchase equipment from distributors and lease it out to other businesses.
 Captive leasing companies are offshoots of manufacturers that only lease that brand of equipment.
 Independent leasing companies are separate businesses that can lease many brands.

 Banks and Credit Unions.
 Your bank or credit union might have leasing programs available.
 They may specialize in specific lease types or in leases that include options to purchase.
 This means you stand a better chance of getting equipment funding, even with bad credit.

 Brokers or Packagers.
 An equipment broker can help you find companies that offer leases.

-How to Lease Equipment for Your Business
+How to Lease Equipment for Your Business: